rlmoser99/ruby_rspec_TOP/contents.md

 using .or with compound expectations change matcher (syntex can be too tightly coupled to the subject)

+# 9_SATISFY_MATCHER

+# satisfy
+(rubocop does not like the one-line) expect(subject).to satisfy { |value| value == value.reverse }

+When the test fails with 'racecars', this test will generate it's own message in a more readable format to clearly communicate the error. it 'can accept a custom error message' do expect(subject).to satisfy('be a palindrome') do |value|
+    value == value.reverse
+  end
+end

 # default parameters - test without & with parameter
 let(:language) { ProgrammingLanguage.new('Python') }